Roma, Sinti survivors remember victims of genocide at Auschwitz | DW | 02.08.2020

 Representatives of the Roma and Sinti communities, along with Jewish and Christian leaders, met at Auschwitz to honor the victims of the anti-Roma genocide.
 The Nazi regime killed some 500,000 Roma and Sinti.

-For the first time ever, members of the Roma and Sinti community on Sunday marked the European Roma Holocaust Memorial Day alongside Jewish representatives and leaders of Evangelicals in Germany in Auschwitz.
+For the first time ever, members of the Roma and Sinti community on Sunday marked the European Roma Holocaust Memorial Day in Auschwitz alongside Jewish representatives and German Christian leaders.

 The event was also streamed online due to the coronavirus pandemic.